Reflective surfaces (climate engineering): Disadvantages

 Specifically, what works in California's Central Valley, such as cool roofs, does not necessarily provide the same benefits to other regions of the country, like Florida.
-Assessing consequences that extend beyond near surface temperatures, such as rainfall and energy demand, reveals important trade-offs that are often unaccounted for.
-Cool roofs have been found to be particularly effective for certain areas during summertime.
-However, during winter, these same urban adaptation strategies, when deployed in northerly locations, further cool the environment, and consequently require additional heating to maintain comfort levels.
-“The energy savings gained during the summer season, for some regions, is nearly entirely lost during the winter season,” Georgescu said.
-In Florida, and to a lesser extent southwestern states, there is a very different effect caused by cool roofs.
-“In Florida, our simulations indicate a significant reduction in precipitation," he said.
-"The deployment of cool roofs results in a 2 to 4 millimeter per day reduction in rainfall, a considerable amount (nearly 50 percent) that will have implications for water availability, reduced stream flow and negative consequences for ecosystems.
-For Florida, cool roofs may not be the optimal way to battle the urban heat island because of these unintended consequences.”
+Assessing consequences that extend beyond near-surface temperatures, such as rainfall and energy demand, reveals important trade-offs that are often unaccounted for.
+Cool roofs are particularly effective for certain areas during summertime.
+However, during winter, these same urban adaptation strategies, when deployed in northerly locations, further cool the environment and consequently require additional heating to maintain comfort levels.
+"The energy savings gained during the summer season, for some regions, is nearly entirely lost during the winter season," Georgescu said.
+In Florida, and to a lesser extent, southwestern states, there is a very different effect caused by cool roofs.
+"In Florida, our simulations indicate a significant reduction in precipitation," he said.
+"The deployment of cool roofs results in a 2 to 4 millimeter per day reduction in rainfall, a considerable amount (nearly 50 percent) that will have implications for water availability, reduced stream flow, and negative consequences for ecosystems.
+For Florida, cool roofs may not be the optimal way to battle the urban heat island because of these unintended consequences."
 Overall, the researchers suggest that judicious planning and design choices should be considered in trying to counteract rising temperatures caused by urban sprawl and greenhouse gases.
-They add that “urban-induced climate change depends on specific geographic factors that must be assessed when choosing optimal approaches, as opposed to one-size-fits-all solutions.”
+They add that "urban-induced climate change depends on specific geographic factors that must be assessed when choosing optimal approaches, as opposed to one-size-fits-all solutions."

 A series of Advanced Energy Design Guides were developed in cooperation with ASHRAE (American Society of Heating, Refrigerating and Air-Conditioning Engineers), AIA (The American Institute of Architects), IESNA (Illuminating Engineering Society of North America), USGBC (United States Green Building Council) and US DOE (United States Department of Energy) in 2011.
-These guides were aimed at achieving 50% Energy Savings toward a Net zero-energy building and covered the building types of Small to Medium Office Buildings, Medium to Big Box Retail Buildings, Large Hospitals and K-12 School Buildings.
-In Climate Zones 4 and above the recommendation is to follow the ASHRAE 90.1 standard for roof reflectance, which currently does not require roofs to be reflective in these zones.
+These guides were aimed at achieving 50% Energy Savings Toward a Net zero-energy building.
+They covered the building types of Small to Medium Office Buildings, Medium to Big Box Retail Buildings, Large Hospitals, and K-12 School Buildings.
+In Climate Zones 4 and above, the recommendation is to follow the ASHRAE 90.1 standard for roof reflectance, which does not require roofs to be reflective in these zones.
 In Climate Zones 4 and above, Cool Roofs are not a recommended Design Strategy.